ITS-HCD/nysds-react-demo/README.md

 ## Getting Started
 First, let's create a new React project.
 You can use the [NYSDS reference site](https://designsystem.ny.gov/getting-started/developers/) to install its packages, but in React's case, we can follow the terminal instructions below.

+ℹ️ Missing any dependencies?
+See the `package.json` file of this project

 > Terminal Instructions:
 ```
 npm create vite@latest projectName -- --template react-ts